 Overview: Committee Letter

 The Committee Letter is an institutional letter of evaluation that highlights you as a multidimensional applicant.
 It ties together your academic record and scholarly accomplishments, personal attributes, experiences working and volunteering in the community, and your demonstrated commitment to healthcare.
 The letter will tell your story of why you selected this professional path and serves to introduce you – holistically – to all members of Admissions Committees.

-Many health professional schools recommend that students obtain an institutional letter of evaluation (e.g. Committee Letter) if the service is available at his/her institution, however, some centralized application services and professional programs do not accommodate traditional NYU Committee Letters.
+Many health professional schools recommend that students obtain an institutional letter of evaluation (e.g. Committee Letter) if the service is available at his/her institution; however, some centralized application services and professional programs do not accept traditional NYU Committee Letters.
 If you plan to apply to Pharmacy, Physician Assistant, Public Health, or Veterinary programs, Special Master's Programs (SMPs), or postbacc programs, we ask that you email email@example.com to confirm that the Committee process is compatible with your goal before proceeding with the Committee process.
 Even if you do not need to use the Committee process, or ask for our letter, we are still excited to meet with you as you consider your potential career, assess your application readiness, and apply to your chosen health profession.

 Eligibility to Receive a Committee Letter of Evaluation at NYU